thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Microsoft SQL Server
 - Oracle

-Relational database systems all have a few things in common.
+Regardless of source type, all relational database systems have a few things in common.

 1. A database client issues SQL commands to a database server.
 1. A database server manages a cluster of databases.